Clik here to hear the .vav sound of laughing kookaburra

 first tee (and elsewhere) somewhat overwhelming, then believe me that

-we have to put up with such a racket nearly every day, and not only on
+we have to put up with such a racket nearly every day, and not only

 the golf courses, kookaburras have woken me up many times in some